Eggs Tribute Brand, top Prada, skirt archive Balenciaga, shoes archive Coperni, tights stylist's own

 Coat Tribute Brand, shoes Courrèges, tights stylist's own

-Photography, creative direction, styling & words – Hannah van Well
+Words & images – Hannah van Well

 Street cast – Lisa Dymph Megens at Industry Art